maciejkowalski/Flat/README.md

 4. Additional cost.
 Directly linked to loan
   * bank's interest for granding the loan
-    Additional bank's income for the fact it borrows you many.
+    Additional bank's income for the fact it lent you many.
     You pay it once.
 Some bank doesn't take it.
   * real estate appraisal (about 400zl)
     If its possible, get such appraisal from a guy which is not delegated by bank.
+    It would be convinient for you especially when you are going to submit an loan applicaiton to more than one bank
   * temporary insurance
     Increased nominal interest rate by the time bank will be written in land and mortgage register.
   * real estate insurance